nagix/mini-tokyo-3d/docs/user-guide/screen-and-operations.md

 <img :src="$withBase('/images/share-button.jpg')" style="width: 211px;">

 When [Tracking Mode](./screen-and-operations.md#tracking-trains-and-airplanes) is on, the “Share this train” or “Share this flight” button will appear at the top of the screen.
-Clicking the button will bring up an additional menu, depending on the device you are using, and you can send the tracking URLs for the trains or flight and optional messages through messaging apps, email or social networking apps.
+Clicking or tapping the button will bring up an additional menu, depending on the device you are using, and you can send the tracking URLs for the trains or flight and optional messages through messaging apps, email or social networking apps.
 When the recipient of the information opens the URL in their browser, Mini Tokyo 3D will be launched, and they will be able to track the same train or flight.

 This feature is only available in the following browsers: Edge, Safari, Chrome (Android), Opera (Android) and Samsung Internet